 The case may seem like an exaggeration, yet an ongoing report by Yao and his group describe how the air-controlled generator can be sure to make power with only the air around it.
 Everything Credit goes to who produced electrically conductive protein nanowires by Geobacter.

 The Air-gen comprises a slight film of the protein nanowires estimating only 7 micrometers thick, situated between two anodes, yet additionally presented to the air.

-In view of that presentation, the nanowire film can adsorb water vapour that exists in the environment, empowering the device to produce a continuous electrical current and flow directed between the two terminals.
+In view of that presentation, the nanowire film can adsorb water vapor that exists in the environment, empowering the device to produce a continuous electrical current and flow-directed between the two terminals.

 This charge diffusion is expected to induce a counterbalancing electrical field or potential analogous to the resting membrane potential in biological systems, the researcher explained in their study.

 “A maintained moisture gradient, which is fundamentally different from anything seen in previous systems,.

 Explains the continuous voltage output from our nanowire device.”